morosawamikihito/simple-server/README.md

 Simple servers for trying out some technologies.

 Example docker-compose.yml is following.
-And execute command that is `docker-compose up -d`.
+And execute `docker-compose up -d` only.

 After that, check `http://localhost:8081/`, `http://localhost:8082/`, `http://localhost:8083/`.